Bertrand256/dash-masternode-tool/doc/build-dmt-linux-ubuntu.md

 docker start -ai dmtbuild
 ```

-When the command completes, compiled binary can be found in the 'build' subdirectory of your current directory.
+After the process completes, the resulting files can be found in the `build` subdirectory of your current directory:
+* Executable: `linux/DashMasternodeTool`
+* Compressed executable: `all/DashMasternodeTool_<verion_string>.linux.tar.gz`